diyclassics/cltk_readers/README.md

 - [CAMENA (jovanovic fork)](https://github.com/nevenjovanovic/camena-neolatinlit)

 ## Change log
+- 0.6.8: Add parameter to `chunks` method to allow for punctuation to be include/not included in chunking
 - 0.6.7: Add no annotations parameter to spacy_docs for LatinTesseraeCorpusReader
 - 0.6.6: Add `root` parameter to LatinTesseraeCorpusReader
 - 0.6.5: Add fileid selector support for pipe (|) delimited metadata